 - You don’t need to worry about lower claim amounts

-Zero depreciation is one of the best add-on features, especially for people who have expensive spare products which can cause quite a dent when there is an accident.
+Zero dep in insurance is one of the best add-on features, especially for people whose bike have expensive spare products which can cause quite a dent when there is an accident.

-You should also check the inclusions and exclusions before option for a zero depreciation bike insurance policy.
+You should also check the inclusions and exclusions to better understand the zero depreciation bike insurance meaning.

 - Compensation for depreciable parts such as nylon, rubber, fibreglass and plastic parts.